Islandora/documentation/docs/user-documentation/intro-to-claw.md

 ### Interoperability

 Islandora CLAW works with the [Portland Common Data Model](https://github.com/duraspace/pcdm/wiki), "a flexible, extensible domain model that is intended to underlie a wide array of repository and DAMS applications."
 What does this mean in practice?
 Objects stored in Islandora CLAW will have a a data model that can be recognized by Hydra and other custom Fedora 4 based repository heads, and vice versa.
-By working together with the Hydra and Fedora communities, we can leverage a broader community of developers, librarians, and other digital repository users to build better tools and share reosurces.
+By working together with the Hydra and Fedora communities, we can leverage a broader community of developers, librarians, and other digital repository users to build better tools and share resources.